ronuraltindag/EC282/README.md

 ---
 output:
+  pdf_document: default
   html_document:
     df_print: paged
-  pdf_document: default
+  word_document: default
 ---

-# EC282 FALL 2022
+# EC282 SPRING 2023

 ## Syllabus

 ## Course description

-This course aims to introduce 21st century econometric analysis to business students.
-It provides tools to infer meaningful information from data using descriptive and regression analyses.
-At the end of the semester, I expect you to be familiar with **R** and **RStudio** interface, basic data manipulation, obtaining and interpreting sample statistics, conduct meaningful regression analysis and prediction.
+Students studying business will learn about modern econometric analysis in this course.
+It offers resources for applying descriptive and regression analysis to deduce useful information from data.
+By the end of the semester, I hope that you will be comfortable using the **R** and **RStudio** interfaces, manipulating simple data, getting and analyzing sample statistics, and performing insightful regression analysis.

-Importantly, you should have a clear understanding of the distinction between correlation and causation and in what conditions the former implies the latter.
-Randomization for causality will be a central discussion topic in the second half of the semester.
-We will learn about designing an experimental study, validating the design, and the conditions to establish a causal relationship.
-This course includes a detailed section on the limitations of empirical studies with a specific focus on randomization approach to causal inference.
+Importantly, you should understand the distinction between correlation and causation, as well as when the former suggests the latter.
+Randomization for causality will be a major issue of debate.
+We will learn how to construct an experimental research, validate the design, and establish the prerequisites for a causal link.
+This course also intends to highlight the limits of empirical studies, with a particular emphasis on the randomization approach to causal inference.

 ### Knowledge and Skills